CSC 234 Data Visualization

 Prerequisite: C- or better in CSC-10X, or its equivalent.

 Or permission of the instructor.
-You do NOT need to know Python in advance,

 - knowing the characteristics, strengths, and weaknesses of